-- The activities in which they engage with a minor or a vulnerable adult are reported and approved by supervisors or parents; no relation to a minor or a vulnerable adult should be kept secret; these reports must be transparent; - Their activities MUST not be considered inappropriate by a reasonable observer; - Their activities are not likely to harm the organization's reputation; - Their activities could not, in the eyes of a reasonable observer, be deemed dangerous to the safety or the personal integrity of a minor or a vulnerable adult; - Their activities are not likely to make a minor or a vulnerable adult uncomfortable;
+• The activities in which they engage with a minor or a vulnerable adult are announced and approved by supervisors or parents; no relationship with a minor or a vulnerable adult should be kept secret; all relationships should be transparent;

-- Their activities are not likely to seem inadequate in the eyes of the organization, of the minor's or the vulnerable adult's family or of the public. - The places chosen are never those of a private home; - An attendance list is written at the beginning of each meeting.
-It must be then stored carefully in the parish or in the Service; - It is imperative that two adults, working at arm's length, vetted by this ministry are present during the activity; - The door of the room used is always open during the activity.
+- Their activities MUST not be considered inappropriate by a reasonable observer; - Their activities are not likely to harm the organization's reputation; - Their activities could not, in the eyes of a reasonable observer, be deemed dangerous to the safety or the personal integrity of a minor or a vulnerable adult; - Their activities should not make a minor or a vulnerable adult uncomfortable; - Their activities are not likely to be deemed inappropriate by the organization, the family of the minor or the vulnerable adult or the public at large. - The places chosen are never those of a private home; - An attendance list is taken at the beginning of each meeting.
+It must be then stored carefully in the parish or in the Service; - It is imperative that two screened adults, unrelated to each other, are present during the activity; - The door of the room used is kept open throughout the activity.

-In all activities involving travelling, staff and volunteers of [Name of the parish or the Service] must ensure that:
+For all activities involving travelling, staff and volunteers of [Name of the parish or the Service] must ensure that:

-- The driver has an appropriate driver's license; - That the trip is covered by adequate insurance; - The number of people per vehicle never exceeds the number of available seats or safety belts; - That parents or guardians are clearly informed of the place and time of the return; - For travelling outside of Quebec and Canada, see the rules governing such trips.
+- The driver has an appropriate driver's license; - That the trip is covered by adequate insurance; - The number of people per vehicle never exceeds the number of available seats or safety belts; - That parents or guardians are clearly informed of the place and time of the return; - The rules governing trips outside Quebec and Canada are observed.

-In all activities involving an overnight stay, staff and volunteers of [Name of the parish or the Service] ensure that:
+For all activities involving an overnight stay, staff and volunteers of [Name of the parish or the Service] ensure that:

-- An authorization has to be signed by parents or legal guardians or caregivers when an activity involves travelling or an overnight stay; - When they have to share a room or a dorm with minors or vulnerable adults, never to be alone with a minor or vulnerable adult, and wearing appropriate sleep wear. - Watching for minors and vulnerable adults at all times; - The presence of two authorized adults (parent or guardian, or designated staff) in sanitary areas, showers and locker rooms.
+- An authorization is signed by parents or legal guardians or caregivers when an activity involves travelling or an overnight stay; - They are never alone with a minor or vulnerable adult, when they have to share a room or a dorm with them, and that they dress appropriately. - Minors and vulnerable adults are supervised at all times; - Two authorized adults are present (parent or guardian, or designated staff) in sanitary facilities, showers and locker rooms.
 If the accommodation does not have sanitary facilities, showers and separate changing rooms for girls and boys, they have to be used in turns.
-Authorized personnel will never use these facilities along with minors or vulnerable adults; - Decency of every minor or vulnerable adult should be respected, especially in showers, never force him to undress.
+Authorized personnel will never use these facilities when they are in use by minors or vulnerable adults; - The modesty and dignity of every minor or vulnerable adult should be respected, especially in showers, minors and vulnerable adults are never forced to undress.